Q: How do I apply?

-Yes, employers participants who hire an Indigenous youth for an internship/work placement will receive a 75% wage subsidy.
+Yes, employers participants who hire an Indigenous youth for an internship/work placement will receive a 75% wage subsidy, up to $30,000.

 Q: Is there any kind of funding to support participants financially?

 Yes, participants are eligible for financial support through the wrap-around support fund.
-Supports through this fund could include but are not limited to rent stipend, tech support/equipment, dependant care, emergency assistance, and counseling support.
+Supports through this fund could include but are not limited to rent subsidy, tech support/equipment, dependant care, emergency assistance, and mental health supports.